enthought/edge-examples/streamlit-app-example/README.md

-# Native App Example
+# Streamlit App Example

-This folder contains a Flask + React application that showcases how to create a dashboard hosted by Edge native application.
-The dashboard app is packaged as a Docker image that will be consumed by the Edge's JupyterHub spawner system.
+This folder contains a Streamlit application that showcases how to create a data visualization hosted by Edge native application.
+The streamlit  app is packaged as a Docker image that will be consumed by the Edge's JupyterHub spawner system.

 ## Requirements